krizkroos/LorawnSecurity/README.md

 Library provides two interfaces: Test prerequisite and actual testing

 It can be widden with new attack vectors.
-Two add new attacks you have to provide all necessary actions in TestPrerequisite interface before the test.
+To add new attacks you have to provide all necessary actions in TestPrerequisite interface before the test.
+You can of course use sniffing packets from MiTMAttack prerequisite.
 During the test you can use SendController class to send packets in specified port of Network LoRaWAN server you are testing.